catkin/catkin_tools/docs/index.rst

    development/adding_build_types
    Adding New Verbs <development/extending_the_catkin_command>

 This Python package provides command line tools for working with the catkin meta-buildsystem and catkin workspaces.
+These tools are separate from the Catkin CMake macros used in Catkin source packages.
+For documentation on creating catkin packages, see: http://docs.ros.org/api/catkin/html/

 .. note::